alphagov/registers-tech-docs/source/documentation/using_the_api/item_entry_record_example.md

 * items contain actual data
 * item hashes are unique for given items, and link given items and entries
 * records correspond to the latest entry for a particular primary key

+> Warning: if the primary key 'CI' is updated in a future entry to the `country` register, this example will be partially obsolete